nicholas-johnson/nicholasjohnson.com/src/pages/learn-to-code-with-javascript/variables.md

 ## A note on var, let and const

 There are quite a few ways to make variables in JavaScript.
 The three keywords var, let and const are the most common.
-The difference between then are subtle and we'll cover them later.
+The difference between then are subtle and we'll cover them in the advanced course.

 let and const are relative newcomers to JavaScript, being added in 2015 when JavaScript was already a teenager.
-Some folks get super passionate about using them.
+We tend to get super passionate about using them.
 They provide some useful features to do with variable scope, more on this later.

 ```js
 const myName = "Dave";